huntercodexs/codexsresponser/README-EN.md

     }
 </pre>

-a resposta em uma requisição REST será:
+the response in a REST request will be:

 <pre>
 Http Status 404 (JSON)